ONIWG’s Workers’ Comp Is A Right campaign calls for legislative changes with 3 clear demands on injustices that send injured workers into poverty…

-Despite the WSIB remaining singularly focused on cutting its own costs – by cutting benefits to the very people it was designed to protect.
-In response, injured workers and their labour and community supporters will take to the streets on Injured Workers’ Day 2017, marching from Queen’s Park to the Ministry of Labour to make clear that workers’ comp is a right…
+The WSIB remains singularly focused on cutting its own costs – by cutting benefits to the very people it was designed to protect.
+In response, injured workers and their labour and community supporters will take to the streets on Injured Workers’ Day 2017…

 Injured workers demonstrate in 7 cities, deliver open letter to WSIB and Parliamentarians to demand better healthcare from WSIB

-On June 10, 2016, injured workers and their supporters are holding a province-wide Day of Action to deliver an open letter endorsed by over 140 organizations and individuals, as well as thousands of postcards signed by supporters, calling for changes at WSIB.
-The main demands are that the WSIB listen to injured workers’ doctors, approve the treatments their doctors recommend and better protect vulnerable workers, like injured migrant workers and workers with mental health issues.
+On June 10, 2016, injured workers and their supporters are holding a province-wide Day of Action to deliver an open letter endorsed by over 140 organizations and individuals, as well as thousands of postcards signed by supporters, calling for changes at WSIB in regard to health treatment and benefits.

 Injured workers take on a 600 km bike ride to draw attention to the dismantling of the workers’ compensation system!
 The ride will take them from Ottawa to Toronto – finish line will be Queen’s Park on June 1st for the Injured Workers’ Day rally and march.